Ircama/hostp2pd/README.md

 # Example of installation:
 sudo mv /sbin/wpa_supplicant /sbin/wpa_supplicant-org
+sudo systemctl stop dhcpcd # in case wpa_supplicant is managed by dhcpcd (Debian, Raspberry)
+# sudo systemctl stop NetworkManager # in case wpa_supplicant is managed by the NetworkManager (Ubuntu)
-sudo systemctl stop dhcpcd # in case wpa_supplicant is managed by dhcpcd sudo killall wpa_supplicant # in other cases sudo cp wpa_supplicant /sbin sudo systemctl start dhcpcd pgrep -l wpa_supplicant
+# sudo systemctl stop wpa_supplicant # in case wpa_supplicant is managed by a specific service (custom setup)
+sudo killall wpa_supplicant # in other cases sudo cp wpa_supplicant /sbin sudo systemctl start dhcpcd # in case wpa_supplicant is managed by dhcpcd
+# sudo systemctl start NetworkManager # in case wpa_supplicant is managed by the NetworkManager
+# sudo systemctl start wpa_supplicant # in case wpa_supplicant is managed by a specific service
+pgrep -l wpa_supplicant

 # Alternative standard installation example: